Hernia Mesh Lawsuits

 - Bard Flat Mesh

-Whether you see your brand or type of mesh included in the list above, you can get experienced insight regarding your legal rights by involving our team at Meyer Wilson.
+Whether you see your brand or type of mesh included in the list above, or even if you do not know what brand was used in your case, you can get experienced insight regarding your legal rights by consulting with our team at Meyer Wilson.
 We have handled thousands of cases and have recovered more than $350 million for our clients.